mkaszubowski/mkaszubowski.github.io/_posts/2020-10-15-avoid-type-fields-domain-model.md

 date:   2020-10-15 11:30:00 +0100
 tags:  development modular-design elixir domain-driven-design
 skip_related: true
+excerpt: If you see a "type" field on your domain model, you can probably split that model into multiple contexts and use composition to make the design easier to understand and change in the future.
+This post describes a practical example of such decomposition.

 ---

 Some time ago I wrote about [decomposing domain models to avoid 'state'